augustepoiroux/cypridict/README.md

 3. Test the python extension

-        $ python -m unittest test_minheap
+        $ python -m unittest test_maxheap

         or by the nosetests.

         $ nosetests

-Note that `sudo make install` will copy the library libminheap.so.1.0.0 to /usr/lib, then call the `ldconfig` automatically, finally make a symbol link libminheap.so to libminheap.so.1.
+Note that `sudo make install` will copy the library libmaxheap.so.1.0.0 to /usr/lib, then call the `ldconfig` automatically, finally make a symbol link libmaxheap.so to libmaxheap.so.1.
 So if you want to uninstall the library completely, you need to remove all these files manually.

 ## Uninstall